wikimedia/wikipedia-wikiwidgets-Formicarium/README.md

 Formicarium
 ===========

-Formicarium is a simple widget meant to be embedded in Wikipedia articles about Langton's ant to aid the understanding of the topic.
+Formicarium is a simple widget meant to be embedded in Wikipedia articles about Langton's ant.
+It's part of the WikiWidgets project, aimed at helping readers to understand topics by means of interactive widgets.

-Visit https://es.wikipedia.org/wiki/Hormiga_de_Langton to see it live.

 Bugs
 ----